PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 transpose, shape-transform, Concat, or direct-module emitters.
 No model conversion or inference was run.

+Native encoder-stage composition now lives in the Torch-free `pytorch_codegen_stages.py` module.
+The production composite builder retains the same imported name used by the stored codegen pipeline and preserves BERT layer grouping, attention/FFN splitting, liveness-derived signatures, initialization lines, and forward calls.
+The unused older non-composite builder was removed from the exporter.
+Three direct fixtures cover inline, grouped, and attention/FFN paths; 300 deterministic generated stage specifications return exactly the same values as the pre-extraction implementation.
+Stage and architecture validation passes 61 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.
+Resume with the forward-stage partition/reshape-folding boundary, then separate artifact exporters only when their shared metadata and child-process dependencies can be explicit.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted